Name: ECONOMIC ANALYSIS OF THE FIRM

 Performance, presentation and defense of individual and/or group work.

 Individual survey about a subsector of the industry of the Region of Murcia based on the indicators explained at class.
 The student has to explain these indicators, obtain data for the proposed subsector, show and analyse their trend.
-All these suposses 8 points out of ten.
-The other two points corresponds to personal contributions (for the proposed subsector) of the student.
+All these represent 8 points out of ten.
+The other two points correspond to personal contributions (for the proposed subsector) of the student.
 Oral presentation of the survey can be required.
+This activity will be made during the teaching period.
+Those students that use the final assessment system, can choose between maintaining the mark obtained in the continuous assessment system or resubmit the survey during the ordinary and extraordinary final assessment periods, with the same weight in the final mark.

 This activity is associated with the learning outcomes RA24 y 6.